Main Tablet Ui Redesign

 Beta Testing

-After our user testing sessions it was time to go onsite.
-We went to a new customer who just received our new Expedite system.
-We wanted to gain their thoughts on our new intergraded tablet interface and how the entire experience of using this new product went.
+Following the user testing sessions it was time to go onsite.
+We went to a new customer who just received our new Expedite (X-ray) system.
+We helped set up the intergraded tablet system, and observed its use in context.
+We concluded the research with interviews to gather final feedback and identify areas for continued iteration.

 • One guard was needed because only one person walked through around every 5-10 minutes.